thu-coai/cotk/docs/source/resources.rst

         Stanford Sentiment Treebank is the first corpus with fully labeled parse trees that allows for a complete analysis of the compositional effects of sentiment in language.

+        We remain the original split of dataset.
+The dataset is tokenized and contains capitalized letters.

     Statistic
         =====================================  =========  =========  =========